Science Writing

 I regularly provide scientific content for online websites, including the following:

-• [Conversation]() (December 2021): James Webb Space Telescope: how we’re launching the largest, most complex observatory in history
+• Conversation (December 2021): James Webb Space Telescope: how our launch of world’s most complex observatory will rest on a nail-biting knife edge

 • Conversation (October 2021): Jupiter: mission unveils the depth and structure of planet’s shrinking red spot and colourful bands